canvasxyz/canvas/docs/index.md

 <div :class="$style.mainInner">

-Canvas is a local-first, distributed database similar to Firebase or Y.js, built on the same principles as collaborative data types.
+Canvas is a local-first, distributed database similar to Firebase, built on the same principles as collaborative data types.

-It's an instant-sync database, where user actions are applied locally and sent over WebSockets, without waiting for a server to acknowledge them.
-It's also fully local-first and supports advanced features like transactions and custom mutation logic.

-Write your application logic inside the database, and deploy it anywhere.
-Every client can use the database concurrently, and their interactions automatically sync and merge.
+Write your application logic inside the database, and deploy anywhere.
+Every client can use the database concurrently, and interactions are automatically synced and merged.

 Use it to build mini apps, shared databases, browser extensions, or decentralized applications.

+Write complex apps that don't fit in CRDTs, like multiplayer games, and transactional database applications.

 </div>